jpauloconnor/jstrackresources/README.md

 * [Margins & Padding](http://codepen.io/jamespauloconnor/pen/KMVJPE) - Codepen that we did to learn Margins & Padding.
 * [CSS Tricks](https://css-tricks.com/examples/ShapesOfCSS/) - CSS Shapes here, but CSS tricks is a great site that you need to see.
 * [CSS Techniques](http://tutorialzine.com/2014/07/20-impressive-css3-techniques-libraries-and-examples/) - A smorgasbord of CSS techniques.
+* [Complimentary Colors for CSS](http://paletton.com/#uid=1000u0k00uK00++00Nx01oR0iji) - A color picker that also shows complimentary colors with the selected color.

 ## JavaScript
 * [JS Style Guide](http://standardjs.com/rules.html#javascript-standard-style) - Standard JS style guide.